Highlights - October 2018

 across the equatorial Pacific (Figs. T15, T16), and the

-corresponding sub-surface temperatures were 1-3°C above average (Fig. T17).
+corresponding sub-surface temperatures were 1-4°C above average (Fig. T17).

 easterly winds were weaker-than-average (indicated by westerly anomalies) across

-upper-level winds anomalies were easterly over the central and east-central equatorial
+the upper-level westerly winds anomalies were near-average over the central and

-and atmospheric anomalies reflect ENSO-neutral conditions with a tendency
+atmospheric anomalies reflect ENSO-neutral conditions with a tendency towards a

 For the latest status of the ENSO